 Risk – After logistics, the risk group calculates the position resulting from the deal.
 Their responsibilities include monitoring the portfolio so the organization can manage risk exposure.
 They will handle the deal until all “legs” have been fully executed.
 Specifically, the Risk group:

-Sets Trading Limits
+Sets Trading Limits (example?)

-Gathers Market Prices
+Gathers Market Prices (example?)

-Performs MTM Analysis
+Performs MTM Analysis (example?)

-Performs Exposure Analysis
+Performs Exposure Analysis (example?)

-Performs VaR Analysis
+Performs VaR Analysis (example?)

-Performs Stress Analysis
+Performs Stress Analysis (example?)

 Page 1.4 (popup from deal flow graphic Sub-Topic 1)

-Confirmation – The confirmation desk confirms the trade with the counterparty through a confirmation document, usually sent within 24-48 hours of the trade.
+Confirmation – The confirmation desk confirms the trade with the counterparty through a confirmation document (example?), usually sent within 24-48 hours of the trade.
 This process is completed quickly.
 This legal document is a very important paper trail.
-It should be noted that the confirmation process should be complete a within a few days after the deal is executed.
+It should be noted that the confirmation process should be complete within a few days after the deal is executed.

 Page 1.5 (popup from deal flow graphic Sub-Topic 1)